AdobeDocs/experience-manager-65.en/help/forms/using/create-correspondence.md

 seo-title: Create Correspondence
 description: After you have created a letter template, you can use it to create correspondence in AEM Forms by managing data, content, and attachments.
 seo-description: After you have created a letter template, you can use it to create correspondence in AEM Forms by managing data, content, and attachments.
-uuid: 48cf2b26-c9b4-4127-9ea0-1b36addbff60
+uuid: 72c06a81-65c8-4ddd-964d-91f0256a8f79
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: correspondence-management
-discoiquuid: 87742cb2-357b-421f-b79d-e355887ddec0
+discoiquuid: 2c1be479-9f44-4348-b074-a08af8df51fa
-docset: aem65

 ---

-# Create Correspondence{#create-correspondence}
+# Create Correspondence {#create-correspondence}

 ## Create correspondence in the Create Correspondence user interface {#create-correspondence-in-the-create-correspondence-user-interface}

-After a [letter template is created in Correspondence Management](../../forms/using/create-letter.md), the end user/agent/claim adjustor can open the letter in the Create Correspondence user interface and create a correspondence by entering data, setting up content, and managing attachments.
+After a [letter template is created in Correspondence Management](/help/forms/using/create-letter.md), the end user/agent/claim adjustor can open the letter in the Create Correspondence user interface and create a correspondence by entering data, setting up content, and managing attachments.
 Finally, the claim adjustor or agent can manage the content in the preview mode and submit the letter.

 ### Preview a correspondence {#preview-a-correspondence}